 Winter Sports

-Spokane is a ski town but in city form.
+Spokane is a ski town in city form.
 With five ski resorts within a 90-minute drive of downtown, you’ll find easy access to adventures like skiing, snowboarding, snowmobiling, snowshoeing, and much more.

 Little Spokane River to Nine Mile Falls